Deadpikle/EasyBackup/README.md

 ## Features/Updates to Come

-* Scan of backup location on setup screen is asynchronous and cancelable
 * Option to update a previous backup instead of creating an entirely new backup (only adds new files and updates modified files based on a hash; does NOT delete old files that have been removed)

 ## Can I help contribute?